citrix-openstack/blogentries/Introduction_To_XenServer_Fuel_Plugin.md

 #### Other miscs

-Actually XenServer fuel plugin will something more, like:
+Actually XenServer fuel plugin do will something more, like:

 * Patch the nova.conf to fix novnc proxy
 * Delivery a script to rotate guest logs as it will meet OpenStack standards